About the School Board

 About School Board Meetings

 The School Board holds regular meetings on Mondays at least once each month according to a schedule approved by the board.
 Regular School Board meetings begin at 6 p.m. at Dakota Ridge School, 4629 144th Street W, Apple Valley, Minnesota.
-Pursuant to Minnesota Statute 13D.021, School Board meetings may be held by video or teleconference or other electronic means during the pandemic.
-To learn more about School Board meetings, visit the School Board Meetings and Agendas page.
+Learn more about how to participate in a School Board meeting and a list of upcoming meetings, visit the School Board Meetings and Agendas page.